Croaking gourami

-The croaking gourami (Trichopsis vittata) is a species of small freshwater labyrinth fish of the gourami family.
-They are native to still waters in Southeast Asia such as Thailand,Borneo and parts of Java island.
-Due to aquarium trade the fish spread to other parts in Southeast Asia like East Malaysia and parts of world that does not hold the fish before came to those places.
-Croaking gouramis are capable of producing a "croaking" noise using their pectoral fins.
-Croaking gourami is also found in Bengal India.
+The croaking gourami (Trichopsis vittata) is a species of freshwater labyrinth fish of the gourami family Osphronemidae.
+It is native to still waters in Southeast Asia such as Thailand, Borneo and parts of Java island, but due to the aquarium trade, the fish has spread to other parts of Southeast Asia (like East Malaysia) and to other parts of the world.
+As the common name suggests, this species is capable of producing a "croaking" noise using its pectoral fins.

-General
+Description

-Croaking gouramis can reach an average size of about 5 centimeters, though some individuals can grow as large as 6 or 7 centimeters.
+The croaking gourami reaches an average size of about 5 cm, though some individuals can grow as long as 6 or 7 cm.
 Coloration is highly variable, ranging from pale brown and green to dark purple with black or red spots on the fins.
-2–4 brown or black stripes or rows of spots are present on their sides.
-Median fins have a thin iridescent blue coloration on their edges.
-The iris of the eye is bright blue or purple.
-Females tend to be paler than males, have a slightly rounded dorsal fin and a shorter anal fin.
-Most croaking gouramis live for about 2 years but with proper care can live as long as 5 in an aquarium setting.
-They are native to stillwater habitats including ponds, canals and paddy fields in Java, Borneo, Sumatra, Malaya, Thailand, Laos, Cambodia, and Vietnam.
-A breeding population is known to exist in a series of drainage ditches in Palm Beach County, Florida, USA, almost certainly introduced there through the aquarium industry.
+2 to 4 brown or black stripes or rows of spots are present on the flanks.
+Median fins have a thin iridescent blue coloration on their edges, and the iris is bright blue or purple.
+Females tend to be paler than males, with a slightly rounded dorsal fin (the dorsal fin of males is instead pointed) and a shorter anal fin.

+Distribution and habitat

+The croaking gourami is native to stillwater habitats including ponds, canals and paddy fields in Java, Borneo, Sumatra, Malaya, Thailand, Laos, Cambodia, and Vietnam.
+A breeding population is known to exist in a series of drainage ditches in Florida; this population is almost certainly introduced there through the aquarium trade.

+Behavior

-As their name suggests, croaking gouramis are capable of producing an audible grunting or chirping noise, accomplished through the use of specialized adaptations of their pectoral fins.
+As the common name suggests, croaking gouramis are capable of producing an audible grunting or chirping noise, accomplished through the use of specialized adaptations of their pectoral fins.
 These noises are produced by both sexes during breeding displays and during the establishment of dominance hierarchies among males.
 A typical showdown between males consists of each fish circling the other, flaring fins, aggressively darting (though rarely making contact), and producing croaking noises.
-Well matched individuals may continue this behaviour for several hours at a time.
+Well-matched individuals may continue this behavior for several hours at a time.